KomodoPlatform/NotaryNodes/proposals/webworker01/README.md

 (Do not use the z address if you wish to be credited rewards)

+## What's In It For You?

+* **Voters will receive 25% of the node's mining income** proportional to their VOTE token contribution.
+A website will be created to show all mining income for the node as well as an anonymous way to check your accumulated pending rewards for payout.
+(Rewards schedule TBD, but will lean towards higher frequency of payouts)
+* Your support will help fund general Komodo development ideas that I am considering implementation of (e.g. block explorer for all asset chains, liquidity provider integration with exchange APIs)

 ## Why I'm a good candidate:

 * Independent notary node operator